 The reason for the expensive efforts are expectations of the damage that Asian longhorned beetle would cause if allowed to spread.
 As noted, the beetle attacks dozens of species from 15 plant families (Haack et al. 2010).
 In North America, the beetle attacks most commonly maples (Acer), elms (Ulmus) and willows (Salix) (Haack et al. 2010).Northern hardwood forests reaching from the Atlantic to the Great Lakes and beyond are made up of vulnerable species (see map) – approximately 48 million acres in the United States plus the majority of Canada’s hardwood forests (USDA APHIS & Forest Service, 2000).

 Economic losses would be greatest to the urban forest.
 A study of seven cities in the northeast and north central regions (Baltimore, Boston, Chicago, Jersey City, New York City, Philadelphia, and Syracuse) found that half of their trees are vulnerable to Asian longhorned beetle.
 The estimated cost to remove and replace the trees killed (called compensatory value) would vary from $72 million in Jersey City to $2.2 billion in New York City.
 Nationwide, the Asian longhorned beetle could kill a third of urban trees, which have a compensatory value of $669 billion (Nowak et al., 2001).
 In rural areas, the Asian longhorned beetle would damage a range of commercial interests.
 One obvious impact would be on timber production.
 Discounted monetary losses for timber resources around Chicago and New York would range from $1 to $10 million 30 years after introduction (USDA APHIS & Forest Service, 2000).
 Other industries likely to be affected include maple syrup production, nursery production, and "leaf peeper" tourism.
-In 2007, maple syrup production was valued at $41.7 million.
+In 2010, maple syrup production was valued at nearly $67 million (USDA APHIS 2015).
 In Vermont alone, the multiplier effect of the maple sugar industry to related equipment, manufacturing, packaging, and retail sectors equals $105 million annually and represents 4,000 seasonal jobs (USDA National Ag.
 Statistics Service, 2009; Andrienne Wojciechowski , pers. comm.
 December 2008).
-One million tourists intent on viewing autumn foliage generate $1 billion in revenue in New England each year (USDA APHIS, 1998).
-Maples are noted for producing some of most vivid colors that draw these tourists (USDA APHIS, 1998).
+Autumn tourists spent close to $2 billion in just two states (Vermont and Maine) (USDA APHIS 2015)

 U.S. and Canadian researchers have found that Asian longhorned beetles do use chemical signals - pheremones - for mate-finding.
 They are exploring incorporation of these chemicals - along with volatiles released by host plants – to improve traps for detecting the beetles (Haack et al. 2010), which could reduce both the costs and the societal disruption of eradication efforts by enabling detection of infestations at an earlier stage, when fewer trees are infested.